appwrite/awesome-appwrite/README.md

 * **Anime list app with Appwrite and python-telegram-bot** - Created a telegram bot with python that handles searching and taking note of your anime watchlist.
 [Source Code](https://github.com/RobiMez/Better_anime_list)

+* **Appwrite + Kotlin Android App -> Taleia** - A simple app that generates sets of random word combinations to fight the writer's block.
+It Allows to log in and save them with Appwrite to be able to retreive the liked combinations later.
+[Source Code](https://github.com/und1n3/taleia)

 Share your apps here! send a pull request!

 ## Playgrounds and Snippets